gerva/tower-companion/README.md

 Returns:

--  exit code 0 if the job comleted without errors
+-  exit code 0 if the job completed without errors
 -  exit code 1 if any issues

 usage: